Table of contents:

 Presence of loops under the fabric

-Care and prevention tips for perfect seams
+Maintenance and prevention tips for perfect stitches

 Regular maintenance of your sewing machine